zhenglena/bd-trees-phone-contacts-app/README.md

 *Disclaimer: One difference that you'll notice here is that our Activity classes don't yet accept/return Response/Result objects.
 They're accepting/returning individual values or internal model objects.
-We'll keep our activities like this until we create our service infrastructure and the necessary Coral models.
+We'll keep our activities like this until we create our service infrastructure and the necessary models.
 That retrofit is beyond the scope of this activity.*

 ### Phase 1: Update ContactDao to support AddContact, GetContacts, ClearContacts